tools4BCI/SignalServer/doc/user_manual/source/usage.rst

 configurations of the Signal Server.
 The "_commets.xml" file is equipped with additional comments to facilitate understanding the configuration of the Signal Server.

-The Signal Server can be started by a quickstart, where the file "server_config.xml" is automatically read (operating system dependent) or by passing an individual config file to the Signal Server.
+The Signal Server can be started by a quickstart where the file "server_config.xml" is automatically read (operating system dependent) or by passing an individual config file to the Signal Server.